thepoly/docs/Style Guide.md

 Capitalize [titles of works](#titles-of-works) as they appear on the work.

-Capitalize specific, unique documents, like *The Rensselaer Handbook*.
+Capitalize specific, unique documents, like *Rensselaer Handbook*.

 Capitalize formal titles when used immediately before a name.
 See also [titles of persons](#titles-of-persons).

-Do not capitalize seasons unless in reference to a specific semester, e.g. *Spring 1976 semester*, and do not capitalize class years, compass directions, or non-official sports team names, e.g. *the Rensselaer men's hockey team* vs. *the Rensselaer Engineers*.
+Do not capitalize seasons unless in reference to a specific semester, e.g. *Spring 1976 semester*, and do not capitalize class years, compass directions when spelled out, or non-official sports team names, e.g. *the Rensselaer men's hockey team* vs. *the Rensselaer Engineers*.

 Capitalize acronyms.